THE DIABETES CENTER

 EFFICIENCY LEADS TO ROI

 Besides providing outstanding patient care, the Diabetes Center has been a financial success too.
 A reason for Arnold’s financial success, she says, has been her ability to operate a full, busy practice with a minimum amount of staffing.
 Today, Arnold gets about 20 visits a day—many of them lasting 30 minutes or even an hour.
 Her practice has approximately 2,500 active patients, whom she treats only for diabetes, a complex disease.
 Yet she employs just four staff members, including a registered nurse, a receptionist, a biller and a medical assistant.
-If The Diabetes Center had used paper records, rather than an EHR, Arnold adds, “I probably would have needed one or two more employees, in terms of running things around and pulling and filing charts.”
+If The Diabetes Center had used paper records, rather than an EHR solution, Arnold adds, “I probably would have needed one or two more employees, in terms of running things around and pulling and filing charts.”

 Other time saving functions of eMDs, she notes, include electronic prescribing, computer faxing, the integrated billing function, which automates charge entry, and the eMDs Patient Portal, which allows Arnold to communicate electronically with her patients.
 She is particularly enthusiastic about the portal.
 “For diabetes, it helps so much.
 If I see a new patient and I have to tell him whether he has type 2 diabetes from the initial lab work, I’ll send him a personal message through the portal to say what we need to do next.
 It’s awesome, because it’s efficient and I know when the patient receives the message.”